 Highlight these signal words for describing: for example, for instance, in support of this, in fact, as evidence majority of earthquakes occur along coasts.
-When applicable - use Home Language to build Tectonic theory explains this pattern. vocabulary in concepts.
-Spanish Cognates Fossilized remains of similar organisms are found Interactive Science Dictionary with visuals on different continents with very different presentday environments (conflict with 8.LS4).
-Tectonic To support students with the scientific explanation: theory accounts for this disparity, explaining that the two locations were once connected and at the Question Starters What's the connection between....? time they were connected, the environmental conditions would have been the same.
-What link do you see between...
-Why do you think...?
-What is our evidence that....
+Tectonic theory explains this pattern.

+Fossilized remains of similar organisms are found on different continents with very different present-day environments (conflict with 8.LS4).
+Tectonic theory accounts for this disparity, explaining that the two locations were once connected and at the time they were connected, the environmental conditions would have been the same.

 8.ESS3.2 Tectonic theory explains the patterns that are seen in the locations where earthquakes occur.
-Do we have enough evidence to make that claim?
-But what about this other evidence that shows....?
-The data collected might include locations, magnitudes, and frequencies of tectonic But does your claim account for...(evidence) phenomena, as well as types and significance of damage associated with the events.
-As humans Response Starters I agree with you because of (evidence or reasoning) build cities and civilizations, knowledge of natural hazards allows for intentional development.
-I don't agree with your claim because of (evidence Earthquakes occur and scientists are not yet able or reasoning) This evidence shows that... to predict when they will happen.
-However, we can generally predict where they are most likely going Your explanation makes me think about to happen.
+The data collected might include locations, magnitudes, and frequencies of tectonic phenomena, as well as types and significance of damage associated with the events.
+As humans build cities and civilizations, knowledge of natural hazards allows for intentional development.
+Earthquakes occur and scientists are not yet able to predict when they will happen.
+However, we can generally predict where they are most likely going to happen.
 This knowledge allows developers to build buildings and make preparations for likely events.
 Preparations can include both plans to minimize damage, as well as how to respond to the most likely types of damage that will occur.